FiscalCalc

 Example: Today's retirement number: $1,500,000 Inflation rate: 3% per year Years until retirement: 30

 That looks alarming.
 But your investments also grow.
-If your portfolio earns 7% and inflation runs at 3%, your real return is approximately 4% per year.
-The 4% withdrawal rule already accounts for inflation-adjusted withdrawals — which is why the 25x formula still works, as long as you use today's expenses as your baseline.
+Say your portfolio earns 7% and inflation runs at 3%.
+Your real gain is about 4% per year.
+The 4% rule is built to handle inflation.
+That's why the 25x formula still works.
+Just use your current expenses as the starting point.

 The key: don't inflate your expense estimate.
 Use what you spend today, and let the 4% rule handle the rest.